Skip to contents

 location = "microzensus2011")

-Finally we can now import the data to the GRASS gisdbase using the rgass package functionality.
+Finally, we can import the data into the GRASS gisdbase using the functionality of the rgass package.

-First we must convert the raster/terra object to a GeoTIFF file.
-Any GDAL format is possible but GeoTIFF is very common and stable.
+First we need to convert the raster/terra object into a GeoTIFF file.
+Any GDAL format is possible, but GeoTIFF is very common and stable.

 require(link2GI)